navikt/helseopplysninger/README.md

 `docker-compose up -d`

-To run one of the applications in the mono repo, in this example hops-EventStore, in a terminal run: `docker-compose up eventstore`
+To run one of the applications in the mono repo, in this example hops-eventstore, in a terminal run: `docker-compose up eventstore`

 NOTE: All apps needs to have `mock-oauth2-service` and `postgres`